ArfanR/RateMyMovies/README.md

 # RateMyMovies
-Comment, track and rate your favorite movies.
+Android application to comment, track and rate your favorite movies.